PeterCamilleri/parse_queue/README.md

 the parser to try other paths in the syntax tree when one path runs into a dead end.

+The parse queue was created to simplify the design of both the lexical analyzer and the parser.
+Parsers often have a built-in limited "look-ahead" of tokens.
+This can be seen in parser names like LL(0), LL(1), LR(1), LALR(n), etc. The parse queue provides for a flexible look-ahead removing this burden from other compiler components.

 ## Installation

 Add this line to your application's Gemfile: